SpencerCDixon/spencercdixon.github.io/source/blog/2015-08-18-sustainable-software-the-small-things-matter.html.markdown

 How you do anything is how you do everything.
 When you start to care about the extra white space in a file or the missing tabs, your software organically starts to become more sustainable.
 It's a complete paradigm shift.
-From just doing the minimum required in order to finish your current ticket to writing beautiful code you can be proud of.
+From just doing the minimum required in order to finish your current story to writing beautiful code you can be proud of.

 ## Find the broken windows